 Eat fat for weight loss.
 Yep, you read that right.
 Is it hard for you to believe that cooking your eggs in butter is nutritious?
 I understand that eating fat to lose weight goes against everything you may have been taught about fat, but science is backing it up.
 If you’ve eliminated fat from your diet and you start to incorporate it in again, it won’t take long for you to notice that you feel more energized.
 You need fat for your metabolism to work properly.
 Low-fat means more hunger and more cravings.
 Consider the effect different foods have on your mind and your body.
 Do you feel satisfied when you eat “lite” products?
 Can you stop after eating a half cup of “low fat” ice cream?
 What about “fat free” yogurt?
 Fat contributes to the satiety factor, so when you have fat with your meals and snacks, you are less likely to overeat later on.
 Compare snacking on nuts and berries to having a “100 calorie” pack of crackers.
 It’s hardly a comparison—the fat in the nuts helps you feel satisfied whereas the carbohydrates in the crackers leave you craving more.

 The right type of fat.
 Not all fats are created equal.
 The human body is designed to run efficiently on high quality fats, so the right kinds of fats will actually support your metabolism, and the wrong ones won’t.
 Your body and brain need real, quality fats — not the trans-fats and damaged oils found in processed, refined foods.
 Healthy fat is found in real foods like salmon, olive oil, coconut oil, butter, heavy cream, avocados, peanut butter, cheese, nuts and seeds.
-Processed foods tend to contain damaging fats such as trans fats and man-made oils like soybean, corn, cottonseed, canola, palm and sunflower oil.
+Processed foods tend to contain damaging fats such as trans fats and man-made oils like soybean, corn, cottonseed, canola, safflower and sunflower oil.

 Say “No” to Trans Fats.
 Trans fats are just about the worst thing you could possibly consume.
 They are responsible for increasing inflammation and triglyceride levels, and newer research is suggesting they, along with sugar, may be the true culprit of heart disease.
 (Let cholesterol off the hook!)
 Trans fats are used to increase shelf life of foods that aren’t good for us to begin with.
 They are hidden in commercial baked goods such as cookies, cakes, pies, as well as fried foods, such as donuts, french fries, and even shortenings and margarines (but not butter)!
 Your best bet is to avoid these junk foods altogether, and play detective with the ingredient lists on the label of foods you are eating.
 Search the ingredients list for the terms “partially hydrogenated vegetable oil” or “hydrogenated vegetable oils.”
 (Fancy terms for this felon.)

 The Big, FAT Takeaway Message: It is time to change the way we think about fat and overcome our unhealthy fear of it.
 Don’t deprive your brain and body of the healthy fat that it needs.
 Low-fat and fat-free diets aren’t healthy.
 Stress less by enjoying real, full-fat foods instead of indulging in misleading items that are “light,” and “fat-free.”
 If you’ve been depriving yourself of fat, don’t be surprised if you begin to notice increased energy levels and better concentration as soon as you start eating it once again.
 When I introduced healthy fats back into my diet after several years of mostly avoiding them, I was amazed at how much better I felt and how much longer I could focus on my work.
 Now, I buy full fat yogurt and cottage cheese, fry my eggs in butter or coconut oil, eat whole avocadoes in a single sitting, pour heavy whipping cream over a bowl of blueberries for a bedtime snack, and believe it or not: I haven’t gained any weight.
 (In fact, I’m in the best shape I’ve ever been.)
 Enjoy your fats while knowing you are doing good for your body.
 Transforming your mind and NOT living in fear of fat will change your body and your life.
 Check out 5 Big FAT Changes for practical ways to incorporate fat into your life.
+And schedule a coaching appointment for individualized help on how much fat YOU should be eating.